iqbalbhatti49/cron_job/README.md

 A simple Python script that automatically increments a number in a text file and commits the change to git.
 Perfect for maintaining a daily commit streak or tracking sequential values.

+---

+## Why Use This Script?

+1. **Daily GitHub Streaks**: Keep your GitHub profile active with consistent daily commits.
+2. **Job Readiness**: Enhance your profile with a visually appealing streak that can impress recruiters.
+3. **Customization**: Use this as a foundation to build more automated scripts for your projects.

+---

 ## Setup

 1. Clone this repository: